 Escape Rooms are all the rage right now, and the Jewellery Quarter is home to Escape Live, which offers not one but four escape rooms for all ages and skill levels.
 Rooms include the futuristic Time Machine, the scientific The Lab, the scary Room 13, and the Sherlock-esque Dr. Wilson’s Office.

 Film buffs can also look forward to several festivals throughout the year.
-Independent film festivals don’t come much bigger than the Flatpack Festival, where 200+ films are shown across six days from 4 April.
+Independent film festivals don’t come much bigger than Flatpack Festival, where 200+ films are shown across six days from 4 April.
 Later on in the year, the Electric Cinema (the oldest working cinema in the UK) hosts the Shock and Gore festival, a tribute to horror movies from the past to the here and now.
-And should the weather hold, you may also want to check out the Brindleyplace Film Festival, with a huge outdoor screen showing some of the biggest movies ever made.

-If you're looking to game, then there's two Belong Arenas, one located at the Sports Direct on New Street and the other located at the Fort shopping centre.
-Both these venues are home to their own E-Sports teams, the Birmingham Bruisers and the Birmingham Defenders.
+If you're looking to game, then there are two Belong Arenas, one located at the Sports Direct on New Street and the other located at the Fort shopping centre.
+These venues are home to their own E-Sports teams, the Birmingham Bruisers and the Birmingham Defenders.

 Exhibitions